MaltePetersen/thurstful/wicolo/README.md

 ## Getting Started

-This project is written wiuth the framework flutter.
+This project is written with the framework flutter.
-The backend of the project is written with the help of theframework spring It is already deployed through heroku and can be found [here](https://springwicolo.herokuapp.com/ ):
+The backend of the project is written with the help of the framework spring It is already deployed through heroku and can be found [here](https://springwicolo.herokuapp.com/ ):

-We are using th efree plan from heroku therefore if the server was not used for a few minutes it will need 30 seconds to start first before processing your request.
+We are using the free plan from heroku therefore if the server was not used for a few minutes it will need 30 seconds to start first before processing your request.
 The code of the backend can be found [here](https://gitlab.com/mobile-anwendung/ma-server ):